oagn/sapro_classification_comparison/README.md

 ### Analyzing Misclassifications

 After training, you can analyze the performance of a specific saved model using the analysis script.
-This script can also integrate image sharpness data to explore its impact on model performance.
+This script **must be run in the `sapro-env` environment**.

-1.  **Activate the environment:** `conda activate keras-jax`
+1.  **Activate the ML environment:** `conda activate sapro-env`
 2.  **(Optional) Generate Sharpness Scores:** First, run the `image_quality_analysis.py` script on your image directory to generate a CSV of sharpness scores.
     ```bash
+    conda activate sapro-env
     python scripts/image_quality_analysis.py /path/to/your/image_folder --output_csv sharpness_scores.csv
     ```
 3.  **Run the analysis script:**

     ```bash
+    conda activate sapro-env
     python scripts/analyse_misclassifications.py \
         -m /path/to/your/best_model.keras \
         -d /path/to/your/analysis_data_directory/ \